ergoplatform/ergodocs/docs/uses/bonding.md

+# Bonding Curves

+Bonding curves are a useful primitive for continuous token offerings (CTOs), [augmented bonded curves](https://medium.com/giveth/deep-dive-augmented-bonding-curves-3f1f7c1fa751), and perhaps AMM DEXes.

 There is a cheap way to do bonding curves on Ergo, with most of the load performed off-chain.

 Assume a project is willing to issue 100 tokens and sell the first one for `100` ergs, second for `200`, ..., 100th for `10,000` ergs (to raise 505,000) in total in case of full sale.
 This is a very simple example of a bonding curve.
 See [this article](https://blog.relevant.community/bonding-curves-in-depth-intuition-parametrization-d3905a681e0a) for more details.
-Bonding curves are a useful primitive for continuous token offerings (CTOs), [augmented bonded curves](https://medium.com/giveth/deep-dive-augmented-bonding-curves-3f1f7c1fa751), and perhaps AMM DEXes.

 Sell-only
 -------------